 - Improve Teacher Workload through collaboration and more effective systems

 - Encourage collaboration to realise the potential of digital tools

-- Support the development of digital skills and approaches for lifelong learning
+- Support development of DQ, digital skills and approaches for lifelong learning for all

 - Increase value for money from the investment in technology to develop learning

 We are asking schools, EdTech companies and organisations to give us feedback on this Framework for developing digital elements and to share examples of success that we can easily assess against our 4 aims.